 Her latest project uses quasi-experimental methods to measure the national impact of public sector Ban the Box policies on the public sector employment of convicted individuals and young low-skilled minority males.

-She has already published in journals such as The Review of Black Political Economy, The Journal of Ethnicity in Criminal Justice and The Future of Children, as well as books such as Innovations in Child and Family Policy.
+She has already published in journals such as Oxford Development Studies, Eastern Economic Journal, The Review of Black Political Economy, The Journal of Ethnicity in Criminal Justice and The Future of Children, as well as books such as Innovations in Child and Family Policy.

-Professor Craigie has been a visiting scholar at the University of Michigan and the University of Wisconsin-Madison and has presented her research at a plethora of national conferences and departmental research seminars.
-She is a graduate of the American Economic Association Summer Training Program and is a fellow of the Diversity Initiative for Tenure in Economics (DITE).
-She is also a member of the American Economic Association (AEA), National Economic Association (NEA), Population Association of America (PAA) and Society of Labor Economists (SOLE).
+Professor Craigie has been a visiting fellow at the Urban Institute, visiting scholar at the University of Michigan and the University of Wisconsin-Madison, and has presented her research at a plethora of national conferences and research seminars, including The White House.
+She is also a graduate of the American Economic Association Summer Training Program.

 Professor Craigie came to Connecticut College as the Lenore Tingle Howard '42 Assistant Professor, Department of Economics, after completing postdoctoral research training at Princeton University.
 She previously taught at Michigan State University.

 At Connecticut College, she teaches Introductory Microeconomics, Economics of the Family, Economics of Discrimination and Advanced Econometrics.